-I’m Natalie, an award-winning marketing and communications storyteller, content strategist, author and editor.
+I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.

 I’m an East-Coast-born, West Coast convert.
 Origin: Canadienne; currently a Seattleite via California.
 I bring my unique intersection of skills and experience—a foundation in journalism; a portfolio of impactful marketing and communications work; an MFA and a romance with words—to help people and organizations tell their most awe-inspiring stories.
 Authenticity and trust-building are at the center of everything I do.